Signed in as:

 This guy's a lazy cuddle-bug, one minute, and a ninja-fast fly murderer, the next.
 He's praying for someone to donate some kitty forts to hide in and cabinets to store the items that scare him.

 If there's a door between Booots and you, he uses adorably funny "sentences" to talk you into opening the door.
 He dreams of having an exclusive VIP (Very Important Purrson) lounge for he and his approved friends.
+He's bonded to OMG.
+They enjoy haivng yard time together each day but must be housed separately when not supervised.

 Little Baloo is something special.
 He is a prime example of how diet, stress reduction, and gentle remedies can help a kitty thrive.
 He's so soft, and so sweet.
 It is an absolute pleasure to be his slave.